-- Section 22.4 Any party intending to appeal must inform the Concacaf's Appeal Committee, via general.secretariat@concacaf.org and disciplinary@concacaf.org, of its intention to do so.
-The appeal should be done in writing and must be submitted within three days after the notification of the relevant decision - Section 22.5 Anyone wishing to lodge an appeal must transfer an appeal fee of \$1,000 USD to Concacaf's bank account and submit confirmation of such transfer before expiry of the time limit for submitting the appeal.
-Such confirmation must be e-mailed to the Concacaf General Secretariat at general.secretariat@concacaf.org and disciplinary@concacaf.org. - Section 22.6 If the aforementioned requirements have not been complied with, the appeal is not admissible - Section 22.7 Decisions pronounced by the Appeals Committee are final and binding
+- Section 22.4 Any party intending to appeal must inform the Concacaf's Appeal Committee, via the Concacaf General Secretariat, of its intention to do so.
+The appeal should be done in writing and must be submitted within three days after the notification of the relevant decision - Section 22.6 Anyone wishing to lodge an appeal must transfer an appeal fee of \$1,000 USD to Concacaf's bank account and submit confirmation of such transfer before expiry of the time limit for submitting the appeal.
+Such confirmation must be e-mailed to the Concacaf General Secretariat at general.secretariat@concacaf.org - Section 22.7 If the aforementioned requirements have not been complied with, the appeal is not admissible - Section 22.8 Decisions pronounced by the Appeals Committee are final and binding